 - The Zealandia entrance is at 53 Waiapu Road.

 - There is a small parking lot on site.
-For our daytime visit, we found the Zealandia free shuttle very easy to use.
+We found the Zealandia free shuttle very easy to use for our daytime visit.
+Plus, the cable car stops nearby.

 - About 500 active volunteers and 50 staff members support this wildlife sanctuary.